Brian D. McLaren

 Grace and Brian McLaren, January 2007

-He graduated from University of Maryland with degrees in English (BA, summa cum laude, 1978, and MA, magna cum laude, 1981).
-His academic interests included Medieval drama, Romantic poets, modern philosophical literature, and the novels of Walker Percy.
+Brian graduated from University of Maryland with degrees in English (BA, summa cum laude, 1978, and MA, magna cum laude, 1981).
+His academic interests included Medieval drama, Romantic poets, modern philosophical literature, and especially the novels of Walker Percy.
 In 2004, he was awarded a Doctor of Divinity Degree (honoris causa) from Carey Theological Seminary in Vancouver, BC, Canada.
 And in 2010, he was awarded a second Doctor of Divinity Degree (honoris causa) from Virginia Theological Seminary.

 He began his career teaching college English.
 In 1982, he helped form Cedar Ridge Community Church, an innovative, transdenominational church in the Baltimore-Washington region (crcc.org).
 He left teaching in 1986 to become the church's first full-time pastor, and served until 2006, when he left the pastorate to devote full time to writing and speaking.